vinneenguyen/ucsdx-python-for-data-science/README.md

   * Basic statistical analysis and machine learning methods
   * How to effectively visualize results

-# Run Jupyter notebooks in Google Colaboratory (Google Colab)
+# Run Jupyter notebooks in Google Colaboratory
-Open and run [Clone_this_repository_to_Google_Drive.ipynb](https://github.com/Data-Science-and-Data-Analytics-Courses/UCSanDiegoX---Python-for-Data-Science-03-Jan-2019-audit-/blob/master/Clone_this_repository_to_Google_Drive.ipynb) in Google Colab to clone this repository to Google Drive.\
-Once the repository has been cloned to Google Drive, the notebooks can be opened and run in Google Colab.
+Open a notebook in [Google Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true) from this GitHub repository.
+The notebook can then be run in Google Colab.